 Many young women are reluctant to claim a feminist identity although they hold feminist beliefs.
 Why and how do some women begin to identify as feminist while other young women reject a feminist label?
 Knowing the way people identify with political and social movements contributes to an understanding of what makes a movement successful.
 I use interviews with nine young women who are college students at a small, urban, Midwestern liberal arts college, to determine the events and influences of feminist identification and the processes of developing these identites.
 While I find that feminist identification is situational, contextual, and changing over time, I conclude that positive opinions of feminism and feminists in social networks, such as families or peer groups, encouraged feminist identification.
 Women who rejected a feminist identity attributed this rejection to a lack of knowledge and activism.
 While historical negative connotations to the feminist label remain prevalent today, their effect on identification was minimal.

 Newman, Elizabeth, "From Political to Personal: Forming Feminist Identities" (2007).
-Honors Projects.
-Paper 10.
+Sociology Honors Projects.
+10.

 © Copyright is owned by author of this document